Jayden-boop/WRO-2025/README.md

 This logic transitions the vehicle between straight sections and turns and is essential for lap counting.
 When there is no pillars that need to be avoided, the logic allows the robot to stay within the middle of each section to prepare for future pillars.

+Additionally, this code is used for the complete logic in the open challenge.

 ### Blue & Orange Line Detection (turn triggers)

 Short ROI-based detections detect corners based on the first coloured line: